A bookable preview of this exhibition will take place on Fri 11 Oct, 18:00 – 21:00.

 More information

-Guided by Karikis through the ‘deep listening’ workshop methods of queer composer Pauline Oliveros, as well as drawing on the book ‘ideas to postpone the end of the world’ by the Brazilian, indigenous movement leader and philosopher Ailton Krenak, and reflecting on the text, ‘the universal right to breathe’ by the Cameroonian political thinker Achille Mbembe, the group imagine and articulate possible alternatives.
-In the process, the participants build a repository of ideas and hopes, evoking a universe of solutions through a captivating groundswell of spoken word, vocal percussion and harmony.
+Guided by Karikis through the ‘deep listening’ workshop methods of queer composer Pauline Oliveros, as well as drawing on the book Ideas to Postpone the End of the World by the Brazilian, indigenous movement leader and philosopher Ailton Krenak, and reflecting on the text, The Universal Right to Breathe by the Cameroonian political thinker Achille Mbembe, the group imagine and articulate possible alternatives.
+In the process, they build a repository of ideas and hopes, evoking a universe of solutions through a captivating groundswell of spoken word, vocal percussion and harmony.
+The performers’ movements in the film are inspired by the concept off ‘social choreography’ and were developed with Brazilian choreographer Maruan Sipert.

 In collaboration with sound researchers from the School of Digital Arts at Manchester Metropolitan University, Karikis has used the participants’ voices to vibrate and sculpt different physical materials through the use of cymatics.
-In the process, their collective voices conjure new horizons, chanting imagined near-future soundscapes and transforming their voices into meteorological phenomena.
+In the process, their collective voices conjure new horizons and geographies evoked in the cymatics landscapes displayed on the LCD screens.

 Songs for the Storm to Come engages with the urgency of climate change by embracing science, personal and collective perspectives, emotional resonance, practical and speculative thinking.
 It proposes listening and communal sound-making as strategies to cultivate empathy, foster climate care, prepare for what’s to come and activate the possible, while rejoicing in the transformative power of sound, it declares that changing the course of global warming is in our hands.